Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 receiving antennas with coaxial feed lines of 50 Ohm nominal

 impedance.
 It accepts a standard PL-259 plug.
-If selected by
+If selected

 the .Shortwave Antenna Select. switch (item 2), this input